NeuralEnsemble/NeuroinformaticsTutorial/README.md

 This was initially developed by [Padraig Gleeson](https://github.com/pgleeson) (University College London, UK) and [Andrew Davison](https://github.com/apdavison) as part of a tutorial at [CNS 2017 in Antwerp](http://www.cnsorg.org/cns-2017-tutorials) (CNRS, Gif-sur-Yvette, France).
 It is intended to be developed as an open resource for the wider community.

 Currently this tutorial focuses on neuroinformatics resources which may be of use for those _**creating and analysing computational models of neuronal systems**_.
-Neuroinformatics has a much wider scope (databases of gene expression in neuronal systems, neuroimaging, etc.) and this tutorial can potentially be expanded in future.
+Neuroinformatics has a much wider scope (databases of gene expression in neuronal systems, neuroimaging, clinical data, etc.) and this tutorial can potentially be expanded in future.